Home

 Scott 1345-1346 (2007)

-At the age of 13, after a year in a Franciscan friary, he went on a pilgrimage to Assisi and Rome.
-He then became a hermit, living in a cave on his father's estate overlooking the sea.
-He was joined by two companions in 1436 and neighbors built a chapel and separate cells for the friars.
+Francis was born in the town of Paola in the southern Italian province of Calabria on March 27, 1416.
+At the age of 13, after a year in a Franciscan friary, he went on a pilgrimage to Assisi to visit the sites of the order’s founder, Saint Francis of Assisi.
+He also visited Rome.
+He then returned home to Paola and began to live as a hermit, living in a cave on his father's estate overlooking the sea.
+Shortly thereafter, he was joined by some companions, and in 1436 neighbors built a chapel and separate cells for the friars.
 They were called “Minims” to indicate humility.
 “Minim” is derived from Latin “Minimus,” meaning “least” or “smallest.”

 "The Virgin in Glory with San Lorenzo and San Francesco di Paola"